 Along with roses and daisies, the sunflower is one of the most well-known flowers in the world, and so does sunflower tattoo.
 These days, it’s really common to see a sunflower tattoo on many people’s bodies, and the number of people coming to our studio asking for this type of tattoo is increasing day by day.
 And based on the current trend, we thought you might want to get to know more about this beautiful tattoo design, from its history and meaning to tattoo ideas.
 Come on in, here are all the best things you need to know about sunflower tattoos.

 Sunflower tattoo is more than just a beautiful design; it’s way much more than that.
 And we must say, sunflower tattoo meaning is profound and pleasanter than you thought.

-First of all, the yellow color of the flower gives it’s meaning a touch of happiness, friendship, and intelligence.
-In Chinese mythology, the sunflower tattoo is associated with longevity, long life, and fortune.
+First of all, the yellow colour of the flower gives its meaning a touch of happiness, friendship and intelligence.
+In Chinese mythology, the sunflower tattoo is associated with longevity, long life and fortune.